SalomePlatform/adao/doc/en/ref_algorithm_DerivativeFreeOptimization.rst

 :ref:`section_ref_algorithm_DifferentialEvolution` or the
 :ref:`section_ref_algorithm_TabuSearch`.

-This is an optimization method allowing for global minimum search of a general error function :math:`J` of type :math:`L^1`, :math:`L^2` or :math:`L^{\infty}`, with or without weights.
+This is a mono-objective optimization method allowing for global minimum search of a general error function :math:`J` of type :math:`L^1`, :math:`L^2` or :math:`L^{\infty}`, with or without weights.
 The default error function is the augmented weighted least squares function, classically used in data assimilation.

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo02.rst